sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 grocery store--- quickly getting a simple web application up and running.

 With WebAssembly, you could use JavaScript for fast development, but also use C where you need performance.
-You could use C (theoretically supports other languages too) where static typing is useful, but JavaScript where dynamic typing is a necessity for productivity.
+You could use C (and many other languages) where static typing is useful, but JavaScript where dynamic typing is a necessity for productivity.
 And you could combine these modules, leveraging interoperability to balance productivity and performance, as both these styles can now be executed in the same compiler flow.